Healthy Homes Assessment Roys Hill

 Draught Stopping Roys Hill

-You don’t require to block off gaps or holes which are part of the building.
-For instance, small gaps around doors and windows may be required to allow movement of the building when the home is heated and cools so that they are able to be closed and opened instead of than sticking.
-We will test all doors and windows during your Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the building.
+For instance, small gaps around windows and doors may be required to allow for movement of the building as the house heats and cools, to allow them to be opened and closed rather than sticking.
+We will test the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections